f4exb/sdrangel/plugins/samplesource/sdrdaemon/readme.md

 <h4>7.4: Send data to the distant SDRdaemon instance</h4>

 Whenever any of the parameters change this button gets enabled.
-When clicked a message is sent on the configuration port of the distance machine to which the SDRdaemon listens for instructions.
+When clicked a message is sent on the configuration port of the distant machine to which the SDRdaemon listens for instructions.
 Leave time for the buffering system to stabilize to get the samples flow through normally.

 <h4>7.5: Sample rate in kS/s</h4>

-This is the sample rate in kS/s of the samples sent from the hardware device to the SDRdaemon instance
+The sample rate of the hardware device attached to the SDRdaemon instance will be set to this value in kS/s.

 <h4>7.6: Other parameters hardware specific</h4>

 THese are the parameters that are specific to the hardware attached to the distant SDRdaemon instance.
 You have to know which device is attached to send the proper parameters.
-Please refer to the SDRdaemon documentation or on line help to get information on these parameters.
+Please refer to the SDRdaemon documentation or its line help to get information on these parameters.